algomo/knowledge-base/docs/docs/data-sources/Tags.md

 ---
 # Tagged Intents (Beta): Context-Aware Responses

+Tags enhance the chatbot's ability to provide context-aware responses, ensuring interactions tailored to the user's needs.
+Lets run through an example.

 ## Skincare Example
 Kiehl's, an American cosmetics brand, offers various skincare products catering to different skin types.
 When customers inquire about face products, their needs depend heavily on their skin type.
 For instance, individuals with oily skin require different products than those with dry or sensitive skin.